SICelineChan/jsPlayGround/README.md

 # jsPlayGround
 This is a repo to test js codes and for completing the homework for Javascript!
+Purely for fun and learning js ;)